turingschool-projects/kwk-level3-swift/aviatrix/i2_distance_and_fuel.markdown

 ## Burning Fuel

 It takes a lot of gasoline to move an airplane.
-Commercial flights loaded up with passengers can need five gallons of gas to go just one mile!
+Commercial flights loaded up with passengers use about five gallons of gas to go just one mile!

 Let's build out the fuel-tracking in our project.